Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn

 If you need a break from your search and need quick recommendations, then check out NordVPN and Surfshark.
 Surfshark is one of the most secure VPN services money can buy.
 When they say that they do not keep logs, they mean it.
 And there is a lot of evidence to back that claim up.

-For our money, the best VPN we tested – and the one we recommend most often to friends, colleagues, and even family – is NordVPN.
+For our money, the best VPN we tested – and the one we recommend most often to friends, colleagues, and family – is NordVPN.
 They are secure, they are fast, they don’t keep logs, and they have 100 percent success bypassing geo restrictions on sites like Netflix.